fkarg/fkarg.github.io/_posts/2019-05-01-on-murphyjitsu.md

 ## The bad sides

 When I first read about it, I thought it would be something really awesome.
 Then I noticed that it actually has quite the overhead, meaning you can't simply use it, but that usage would require quite a bit of effort.
+It takes too much time.

 Let me be more specific.